On this page

 Requests sent by Okta

-When events occur in your org that match an event type monitored by your event hook, the event hook is automatically triggered and sends a request to your external service.
+When events occur in your org that match an event type monitored by your event hook, the event hook is automatically triggered.
+It then sends a request to your external service.
 The JSON payload of the request provides information on the event.
 A sample JSON payload is provided in Sample event delivery payload.

 The requests sent from Okta to your external service are HTTPS requests.
 POST requests are used for the ongoing delivery of events, and a one-time GET request is used for verifying your endpoint.